 Cars joining the normal lane can go out as many times as they like to try and improve their qualifying time, just like you’d expect from a normal qualifying session in Formula 1.
 If they can’t beat their original time it doesn’t matter, because the time they set earlier will still stand.

-Alternatively cars can join the fast lane.
-Anyone is this lane is given priority to go out on the track ahead of cars in the other lane, and is primarily for those that have yet to set a qualifying time.
+Alternatively, cars can join the fast lane.
+Anyone in this lane is given priority to go out on the track ahead of cars in the other lane and is primarily for those that have yet to set a qualifying time.
 However, a driver who has already set a time can choose to join the fast lane, but in doing so they give up any times they’ve already set.

-After that comes the Fast Nine shootout for pole position, which works in much the same way.
+After the last row shootout comes the Fast Nine shootout for pole position, which works in much the same way.
 The ninth-fastest from Saturday’s session goes out first, with the fastest car going last.
 Whoever has the highest four-lap average speed after all nine runs are complete gets pole for the Indy 500 in a week’s time.

 This article was first published in 2017 and has since been updated